 During the average working week, parents will only read with their children for a total of 32 minutes, and play with them for just 43 minutes.

 Only 36 minutes are spent sitting at the dining table together, while meaningful conversations are crammed into just 32 minutes a week.

 Long working hours, chores, cooking the dinner and running our kids to and from their clubs and sports mean many of us barely have time to breathe!

-Perhaps unsurprisingly, for half of those polled holidays are a top spending priority for 2018, because they give a momentary breather which allows us to reconnect.
+Perhaps unsurprisingly, for half of those polled holidays are a top spending priority for 2018, because they give a momentary breather that allows us to reconnect.

-That’s fine it you have the budget.
+That’s fine if you have the budget.
 But what can you do to make more quality time with your kids when childcare costs are high and the demands of our employers even higher?

 The challenge of being a working mum or dad is endlessly tricky and involves not a little guilt and sadness at the family milestones which are often missed.

 If you do have little time, what can you do to make the most of this magical 60 minutes (or even less)?